-Appointments can be booked at the new hub from 8am to 8pm seven days a week, by patients registered at any GP practice in Leicester City.
+Appointments can be booked, at any of the four hubs, by patients registered at any GP practice in Leicester City.
 Appointments can be booked for the same day or pre-booked in advance.

 There are a set number of appointments at the hubs each day.
-Patients are advised to telephone before they travel, to ensure they will be able to be seen.
+You are advised to telephone before you travel, to make sure you can be seen.

 Healthcare hub locations:

 Merlyn Vaz Health & Social Care Centre, 1 Spinney Hill Road, Leicester, LE5 3GH